 - 1 tbsp turmeric

 - 2 tsp black pepper

 - 1 tsp salt (if salt sensitive, you may want to use less and salt to taste at the end of cooking)

 - 1 tsp crushed red pepper flakes

 - 3 tbsp extra virgin olive oil

 - 2 medium onions, minced

-- 3 lbs lamb stew meat cut into chunks for stewing (leg meat works well, it cooks up very tender)
+- 3 lbs lamb meat cut into chunks for stewing (leg meat works well, it cooks up very tender)

 - 3 tbsp tomato paste